Coordination Games on Multiplex Networks: Consensus, Convergence, and Stability of Opinion Dynamics: Appendix

-We validate our theoretical findings through experiments on synthetic networks and real-world high-school contact data from \cite{mastrandrea2015contact}.
+We further validate our theoretical findings through experiments on synthetic networks.
 These experiments demonstrate the key properties of multilayer consensus dynamics and confirm that multilayer networks can reach consensus even when individual layers fail to converge independently.